VirtoCommerce/vc-platform/docs/lessons/lesson3.md

 }
 ```

-There isnвЂ™t much code in the method.
+There isnt much code in the method.
 The customer reviews search Service calling directly.
 Of course, here as well, will use the **ICustomerReviewRepository** abstraction and not the service implementation itself.

 The API endpoints are all accessed from the JavaScript code written in the **CustomerReviewsModule**.